Fongcoder/youtube-downloader/README.md

-# YouTube Video Downloader
+# YouTube Video Downloader GUI

-A simple Python script to download YouTube videos in highest quality using yt-dlp.
+A simple Python GUI application to download multiple YouTube videos in the highest quality using yt-dlp.

+## Features
+- Add multiple YouTube video links to a list
+- Remove links from the list
+- Download all videos at once in the best quality
+- Progress and status shown in the app

 ## Requirements
 - Python 3.x